WP-Grogu/ObjectPress/docs/the-basics/api.md

 ## Introduction

 API routes on ObjectPress are represented by classes.
-You must set one route per class.
+You **MUST** set one route per class.
 ObjectPress automatically manage validation and request setup for you.

 ## Define an API route